 2. It depicts a castle that he bought in the year 1635

-The artist had lived and worked at the Rubenshuis in Antwerp, a Renaissance building he constructed shortly after he returned from an extended stay in Italy in 1610.
+The artist had lived and worked at the Rubenshuis in Antwerp, a Renaissance building he redesigned shortly after he returned from an extended stay in Italy in 1610.
 He lived here together with his first wife and their children and also built his workshop here.

 We can only imagine that he didn’t want to live here anymore following the death of his wife and wanted to start a new life away from the city with his second wife, a young girl who was the niece of his first wife.